2022-2023 Plans for Research 11/2022

 CAR T Cells Targeting Fibroblasts

-Since then, our goal has been to initiate a human clinical trial using the FAP-CAR T Cells.
+We have made progress in our goal to initiate a human clinical trial using the FAP-CAR T cells.
 This has been a challenging project because we needed to find just the right antibody that would recognize the high level of FAP on the cancer fibroblasts, but not cause damage to other normal cells that can express FAP at low levels.
-Funding from the ROTZ Foundation, especially in the early years, was absolutely critical in our ability to move this project forward.
-ROTZ Foundation support allowed us to generate the preliminary data needed to show the feasibility of this approach.
-With this data in hand, we were able to obtain significant funding from the National Cancer Institute and investment by the Tmunity Company to be able to take the project to clinical trial.

-We are currently “tweaking” our final CAR constructs and are hoping to begin a human clinical trial for squamous cell cancer of the lung, mesothelioma, and for head and neck cancer within the next 18 months.
+We are currently testing new versions of our CAR and hope that one of these will allow us to move forward to clinical trials.
+We hope to begin a human clinical trial for squamous cell cancer of the lung, mesothelioma, and for head and neck cancer within the next 18 months.

 Why the ROTZ Foundation Funding has Been so Important